sarapohland/parce-nav/README.md

 ### 2b.
 Collect training bags

-To collect bagfiles from the lunar sim, begin by launching the simulation:
+To collect bagfiles from the lunar sim, activate the lunar-sim environment, then launch the simulation:
 ```
 roslaunch lunar_gazebo lunar_test.launch world:=train_world
 ```